highlyunavailable/SEInventorySorter/README.md

 ## Usage

+You must be seated on a grid to run the sort command.

-Add "[nosort]" to the name of a grid to exclude it from sorting.
+Add `[nosort]` to the name of a grid to exclude it and any grids in its mechanical group (connected by pistons, rotors, or hinges) from sorting.
+The grid you are seated on when running the sort command must not be excluded by this rule.

+Add `[nosort]` to the name of a connector in the mechanical group of the grid you are sorting from to exclude any attached grids from sorting.

 Type container category names: